DaniyalZiaAwan/voxloud/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

 ## API KEY
-API key is being used for open weather service in weather service
+API key is being used for open weather service in weather service file